NHS Eyes Weight-Loss Jabs via Online Platforms to Tackle Obesity Crisis

-Mark Chapman, the interim director of medical technology and digital evaluation at Nice, highlighted the limitations of traditional face-to-face services in managing obesity due to overwhelming demand.
-Chapman stated, “Waiting lists are long, some areas don’t have a service, and patients need a solution.”
+Mark Chapman, interim director at Nice, blasted the current system’s shortcomings: “Waiting lists are long, some areas don’t have a service, and patients need a solution.”
+Online platforms are designed to plug this gap, easing pressure on hospital services and speeding up access.

 We are your go-to destination for breaking UK news, real-life stories from communities across the country, striking images, and must-see video from the heart of the action.